 From rainforest-covered peaks to flourishing coral reefs, holidays to Dominica are all about embracing the wild beauty of the Caribbean.
 Hike the trails of Morne Trois Pitons National Park for highlights including the Emerald Pool waterfall and the Boiling Lake hot springs or visit the wildlife-rich wetlands and ancient ruins of Fort Shirley at Cabrits National Park.

 When you’ve had your fill of flora and fauna, the small and friendly capital of Roseau is worth a visit.
 Colourful buildings and local vendors fringe the waterfront and come February, the streets burst into life with a parade of dancing, music and food to celebrate Carnival.

-Elsewhere, picturesque Champagne Beach – named after the bubbles that rise from the volcano floor – is a popular snorkel spot to see crabs and octopuses, while at Scott’s Head marine reserve you can scuba dive into volcanic craters.
+Elsewhere, picturesque Champagne Beach – named after the bubbles that rise from the volcano floor – is a popular snorkel spot to see crabs and octopuses, while at Soufriere-Scott's Head Marine Reserve you can scuba dive into volcanic craters.

-It may be an overseas territory of the UK, but the British Virgin Islands couldn’t feel more Caribbean.
-All stereotypes ring true in this archipelago – there’s sparkling azure waters, white sands, swaying palms and a lush and wild interior.
+It may be an overseas territory of the UK, but the British Virgin Islands couldn’t feel more different.
+All the stereotypes of the Caribbean ring true in this archipelago – there’s sparkling azure waters, white sands, swaying palms and a lush and wild interior.